 How you design and customize your blog depends on the platform you are using.
 Site builders like Squarespace and Wix provide templates you can use to quickly build a blog and get it online.
-While it’s a bit more time-consuming to use WordPress, Bluehost plans come with a WordPress page builder and over a hundred templates you can easily customize.
+While it’s a bit more time-consuming to use WordPress, DreamHost plans come with a no-code WordPress page builder and over a hundred templates you can easily customize.

 Customize Your Blog

 As mentioned, if you’re using an all-in-one site builder like Wix, you’ll start by choosing one of the blog-friendly templates on the platform.
 These templates handle key design components for you, so you don’t have to be a graphic designer to launch your blog.

 Wix has more than 800 responsive design templates, making it one of the best blog sites to make money.
 Choose your template carefully, though, as you can’t easily switch templates later, but once selected, you can easily change your site’s fonts, colors, and blog settings.
 Plus, when you want to add a new page or add something to an existing page, there are hundreds of premade elements that make building your blog easy.

 Wix is considered one of the easiest blog platforms to use, and it’s ideal for those with minimal technical skills.
 On the other end of the technical skills-required spectrum, WordPress comes with a learning curve that isn’t ideal for web design beginners.